Felix Dueball (1880-1970) was a German Go player.

 Dueball, taught by Segoe, reached amateur 2-dan.
 Felix Dueball played Hatoyama Ichiro in the first international telegraph game in 1936.

 In 1964 Dueball was the co-recipient of the inaugural Japanese Okura Prize, which is given for contributions towards dissemination and promotion of Go.

-His son, Fritz Dueball (around European 2-dan, 3 times European Champion (1957-1959), playing in Berlin, in the small Weddinger Go Club), and late (2002) grandson Jürgen Dueball (5 dan, European Go vice-champion and Chess professional: in the year 1985 he had an ELO of 2574 which was nr.
-92 World Rank (refers to the player's world rank on that date) were Go and Bridge players too.
+His son, Fritz Dueball (around European 2-dan, 3 times European Champion (1957-1959), playing in Berlin, in the small Weddinger Go Club), and late (2002) grandson Jürgen Dueball (5 dan, European Go vice-champion and Chess professional, International Master: he had an international rating of 2574 and ranked nr.
+92 in the world in 1985) were Go and Bridge players too.

 Three generations spanning the time from Oscar Korschelt to the 3rd millennium, all involved in Go.

 History of Go in Europe 1880-1945